NunoVazAfonso/dataeng-capstone/README.md

 Please add this project to your Airflow and trigger the DAG run.
 The process is currently loading the full data model.
+In linux, run `sh start_airflow.sh` to init your airflow.

 ## Improvements Needed
 Include full and partial run options, due to the high volume of data.